DarwinBaker/AATool/README.md

 ## Compatibility
 Due to its use of DirectX for multi-window rendering, this tool is only supported on Microsoft Windows.
 The official targetted OS is Windows 10, but this should work at least as far back as Windows 7.
 You _might_ be able to get AATool to work on Linux using the Wine compatibility layer, but I have never tested this.
 Unfortunately if you're on a Mac you're out of luck. (although I really wouldn't recommend gaming on a Mac in the first place to be honest)

-The minimum recommended resolution for using this program is 1920x1080, although I'm hoping to get this down to 1600x900 in the next patch by making the window a little smaller.
-The next patch will also include a workaround for people with even smaller monitors that the tool currently might not fit on.
+The minimum recommended resolution for using this program is 1280x720.
 Having a second monitor is by no means necessary, but I can highly recommend it.

 ## FAQ
 **Q:** _Is this a mod or datapack?_